Wrexham: Music

 FOCUS Wales is a festival that began in 2010 to showcase musicians from Wales and around the world using venues across the city.
 FOCUS Wales includes interactive sessions and celebrates the arts of the region and beyond.

 Media

-Wrexham's newspapers include two daily titles, Reach plc's Daily Post run from Colwyn Bay, and Newsquest's The Leader (formerly Wrexham Evening Leader) run from Mold.
+Wrexham's newspapers include two daily titles, Reach plc's Daily Post run remotely, and Newsquest's The Leader (formerly Wrexham Evening Leader) run from Mold.

+The Leader, Wrexham edition, has a circulation of 1,780, and the Daily Post has a circulation of 6,843 but covers all of North Wales.

-Two commercial radio stations broadcast from the Wrexham area – Communicorp station Heart North and Mid Wales and Global Radio-owned Capital North West and Wales broadcast from studios in Gwersyllt.
-A third station, Capital Cymru (serving Anglesey and Gwynedd) also broadcasts from Gwersyllt.
+Two commercial radio stations used to broadcast from the Wrexham area – Communicorp station Heart North and Mid Wales and Global Radio-owned Capital North West and Wales, and a third station, Capital Cymru (serving Anglesey and Gwynedd).
+However, the studios in Gwersyllt were closed in January 2025 and are now vacant.